Haitian Vodou drumming: Religious and cultural history and context

 Through the involuntary mass dispersion of slavery, the traditional West African Vodun religions went through the process of Religious syncretism between Roman Catholicism.
 Due to mass dispersion of the West African population from its indigenous territories, the colonial plantation system created and influenced the Haitian Vodou's ecotheological perspective.
 The relationship of Vodou's belief system lies heavily on ecological systems.
 The interest in ecotheological ethics are the base of beliefs in Vodou religion, these ethics are ancestor worship, nature spirits, and natural processes such as birth, death, weather, and fertility.
 With the globalization of Yoruba religions through African diaspora, many Eurocentric religions denounce Yoruba religions and practices.
 This is because of the negative misconception where it is believed that religions like Haitian Vodou, have a devotion to witchcraft, sorcery, and demon worship.
 The demonization of Yoruba religions can be contributed to the blatant racism caused by colonization.
 In April 2003 Haitian president Jean-Bertrand Aristide officially recognized Vodou as a religion in Haiti.
 Due to the negative stigma that surrounds the Haitian Vodou, The Haitian government has had a history of previously persecuting those who practiced the religion.
-Vodou in Haiti was often used as a scapegoat for the countries issues.
+Vodou in Haiti was often used as a scapegoat for the country’s issues.
 This misunderstanding and negative stigma can be noted back to the nation's founding.
 The dispute over the validity of the religion, was both beyond and within Haiti.